 - 2 – Don’t list your goals in an obscure way.
 Saying “Get In Better Shape” won’t give you any real direction to be able to meet your goals.
-Instead you might make it a goal to “Walk briskly 30 minutes a day three times each week”.
+Instead you might make it a goal to “Walk briskly 30 minutes three times each week”.

 Sample Monthly Goals

-Instead of listing the goals I hope to attain sometime in the coming year I’ve made a list of each month and added at least one project next to each one.
+Instead of listing the goals I hope to attain sometime in the coming year I’ve made a list of each month and added at least one goal project next to each month.
 For instance: